 In horizontal installations provisions for alternate flue and combustion air piping are available for upflow furnaces with left discharge and counterflow furnaces with right air discharge.
-This configuration allows the flue and combustion air piping to be run vertically through the furnace.
+This configuration allows the flue and combustion air piping to be run vertically through the side of the furnace.
 Refer to the "Recommended Installation Positions" figure for further detail.
 The standard piping connections may also be used in these positions.
-Refer to Section IX, Vent/Flue Pipe and Combustion Air Pipe for details concerning the conversion to the alternate vent/flue and combustion air connections.
+Refer to Vent/ Flue Pipe and Combustion Air Pipe for details concerning the conversion to the alternate vent/flue and combustion air connections.
+When using the horizontal alternate vent configuration, you must use the RF000142 vent drain kit.
+See following illustration.